The Death Star II in orbit over the forest moon of Endor, Outer Rim, Moddell sector – 4ABY

 The Jedi dragged him to the ramp and stopped.
 They were speaking, but she could not hear what was said through the deafening sound of firing turbo lasers.
 The chaotic scene she had walked into suddenly became calm.
 Vader was seriously injured; that was easy enough to tell, but somehow, she could also feel it.
 She could feel the burning sensation of electricity coursing through him.
 She could sense his mechanical parts trying desperately to keep him alive, injecting bacta and interfacing with his nervous system.
 The Jedi took off his helmet.

 If she was to report anything to anyone, she had to get off this dying battle station.
 She looked around again to see no ships remained.
 Her only hope now was to find a pod.
-Across the far side of the hanger, a white arrow streaked across the floor etched with the words Emergency Exit.
-It was hard to see where it led through all the smoke, but at this point, it didn’t matter.
+Across the far side of the hanger, a white arrow streaked across the floor etched with the words ‘emergency exit.’
+Meera could not see where it led through all the smoke, but at this point, it made no difference.

-Hoping to find something; anything, she just ran.
-Meera leaped over burning crates and supply canisters as she moved across the fire-streaked landscape of Hangar 272.
+Hoping to find something that could fly; anything at all, she just ran.
+She leaped over burning crates and supply canisters as she moved across the fire-streaked landscape of Hangar 272.
 Finally, she could see the outer wall.
 The escape pods—if any were left—would be here.
 With the loading chute to her right and the cold vacuum of space on her left, she turned to run toward the chute when she heard a woman’s voice call out behind her.

 “You!
 Medical officer!
 Come quickly… I need you!”

-She turned and was shocked to see the bright red uniform of an elite Royal Guard.
+She turned and was shocked to see the bright red uniform of the Emperor’s Elite Royal Guard.
 Meera had only ever seen them from a distance, and never heard one speak.
 Across her shoulders was the arm of another helmeted Royal Guard, head hanging and slouched.
 He was unconscious and wounded.